jxnblk/blog/src/posts/progressive-documentation.md

   style={{ maxWidth: '100%' }}
 />

-[mdx-go][] is a development tool for **progressive documentation** built with MDX, and it's meant to be used alongside your existing tools of choice for building documentation sites.
+[mdx-go][] is a development tool for **progressive documentation** and is meant to be used alongside your tools of choice for building documentation sites.
 It allows you to quickly prototype, draft docs, or build simple demos outside of a larger application.

 mdx-go is built with the following goals in mind: